simplex-chat/simplexmq/protocol/simplex-messaging.md

 `timestamp` - the UTC time when the server received the message from the sender, must be in date-time format defined by [RFC 3339][10]

 `msgBody` - see syntax in [Send message](#send-message)

+When server delivers the messages to the recipient, message body should be encrypted with the secret derived from DH exchange using the keys passed during the queue creation and returned with `queueIds` response.

+This is done to prevent the possibility of correlation of incoming and outgoing traffic of SMP server inside transport protocol.

 #### Notifier queue ID response